MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 	_The generated solution_

 1. Right-click the **DroneLander.Android** project in Solution Explorer and select **Properties** from the context menu.
-Then click **Android Options** and uncheck the **Use Fast Deployment (debug mode only)** box.
+Then click **Android Options**, uncheck the **Use Fast Deployment** box, and save your changes.
 This option, if enabled, sometimes causes problems with Android emulators in Hyper-V.

     ![Disabling fast deployment on Android](Images/disable-fast-deployment.png)